antononcube/Raku-Math-SparseMatrix/README-work.md

 ### Implicit value

 The sparse matrices can have an _implicit value_ that is different from 0.
-For example, adding a number to a sparse matrix (object) produces a sparse matrix object, but with different implicit value:
+For example, adding a number to a sparse matrix produces another sparse matrix with different implicit value:

 ```perl6
 my $matrix3 = $matrix1.add(10);